sepp2k/TeSSLa-mirror/IO.md

 Input-/Output-Format Documentation
 ==================================

-In this document the input and output syntax of the TeSSLa compiler is specified.
+In this document the input and output syntax of the TeSSLa compiler/interpreter is specified.
 Details on the notation can be found at the end of this document.

 Input Syntax